TelegramBots/book/src/4/passport/files-docs.md

 [![method Should_decreypt_translation_file](https://img.shields.io/badge/Test_Method-Decreypt_Translation_File-green.svg?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Extensions.Passport/blob/master/test/IntegrationTests/Single%20Scope%20Requests/Driver%20License%20Tests.cs)

-A bot can request for certified English translations of a document.
+A bot can request certified English translations of a document.
-Translations are also encrypted passport files so their decryption is no different than others passport files.
+Translations are also encrypted passport files so their decryption is no different from others passport files.

-Assuming that user sends one translation scan only for driver license, we receive the translation passport file object in `message.passport_data.data[0].translation[0]` and its accompanying file credentials object in `credentials.secure_data.driver_license.translation[0]`.
+Assuming that the user sends one translation scan only for the driver's license, we receive the translation passport file object in
+`message.passport_data.data[0].translation[0]` and its accompanying file credentials object in `credentials.secure_data.driver_license.translation[0]`.